 However, you might consider separating questionnaire responses, findings, key phrases, and key terms into appendices to make it easier for your readers to understand the information.

 You should include multiple appendices within your document, each with its own title and number, like "Appendix 7-Survey questions".
-By doing so, every section of the appendix can be seen clearly by the reader and researcher.
+By doing so, the reader and researcher can see every section of the appendix clearly.

 For each element directly linked to an appendix in the main body, it is also recommended to include the number and title so that the reader knows what you are referring to.